jank-lang/jank/compiler+runtime/doc/build.md

 ## Compiling Cling
 Note that you must compile Cling/Clang/LLVM.
 This can take an hour or two, depending on your machine.
-Building jank itself should take less than a minute.
+Building jank itself should take a minute or two.

 ```
 mkdir -p build